 It is a model Amazon uses where advertisers only have to pay a fee when a potential customer clicks on and views an ad.
 Hence, the name of this tool.
 With many sellers using this feature, strategy is the key to success.

 While we will get into that, you must know the foundation of Amazon PPC first.
-It can help boost sales and brand recognition when executed.
+It can help boost revenue and brand awareness when executed.

 There are 3 types of Amazon PPC advertisements you can run.